archsh/hls-fetcher/README.md

-hls-fetcher
+hls-sync
 ===========

-A Fetcher for HLS.
+A Sync util for HLS.